nodejs/package-maintenance/Governance.md

 Maintainers for the repositories in the Pkgjs repository are managed through the [pkgjs-maintainers](https://github.com/orgs/nodejs/teams/pkgjs-maintainers/) team.
-Administrative members are given the maintainer fole for that team and can add/remove members as appropriate.
+Administrative members are given the maintainer role for that team and can add/remove members as appropriate.

 ##### Landing PRs